arielhalevy123/devops-student-assignment/README.md

 ## GitHub Actions

-A GitHub Actions workflow (`.github/workflows/deploy.yml`) is configured to:
+This repository includes GitHub Actions workflows under `.github/workflows/`:

-- Deploy the CDK stack.
+- **deploy.yml**: Deploys the CDK stack to AWS automatically.
-- Optionally upload files from `sample_files/` to S3 in a separate workflow.
+- **upload_files.yml** (optional): Uploads files to the S3 bucket separately if needed.
-- Can be triggered manually using `workflow_dispatch`.
+- **Tests are run automatically on each push or pull request to ensure code quality and verify infrastructure.**

+### Tests include

+- Unit tests for the Lambda function logic (using `pytest` and `monkeypatch`).
+- Infrastructure tests to verify resources created by CDK (using `aws_cdk.assertions`).

 ---